 Other programme-specific information

 Note: See the alphabetical list of modules for prerequisites of all modules.

 FRK 122 is a terminating module.
-Candidates will not be able to continue with Financial accounting in the second or third year.
+Candidates taking this module will not be able to continue with Financial accounting in the second or third year.